CarlosNZ/json-edit-react/README.md

  - edit individual values, or whole objects as JSON text
  - fine-grained control over which elements can be edited, deleted, or added to
  - customisable UI, through simple, pre-defined [themes](#themes), or specific CSS overrides
- - self-contained — constructed with HTML/CSS, so no dependance on external UI libraries
+ - self-contained — rendered with plain HTML/CSS, so no dependance on external UI libraries

 **[Explore the Demo](https://carlosnz.github.io/json-edit-react/)**